GabrielPelletier/open_science_metrics_tools/README.md

-# open_science_metrics_tools
+# Open Science Metrics Tools
-Set of tools to track Open Science metrics at an institutional level.
+Set of tools to track Open Science metrics at an institutional level

 # Contributors
 * **Gabriel Pelletier**